mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 [(Date, Int)] -> Canvas
 ```

-But let's say we only had ADT's.
+But let's say we only had ADTs.
 And then we're passing them down to a
 javascript FFI which only has structs and functions.
 We could drop the
 type-safety and instead error on runtime, but...no.
 Type unsafety is not
 acceptable.